CTC Cycling Statistics

 In the UK, only about 2-3% of children cycles to school, but in the Netherlands, around 49% of primary school children cycle to and from school, 37% walk and only 14% are brought and collected by car.
 In secondary school, the cycling share is even higher.
 (Source: Ministerie van Verkeer en Waterstaat, Fietsberaad.
 Cycling in the Netherlands.
 2009).

 According to findings by Coliped, (Association of the European Two-wheeler Parts’ and Accessories’ Industry), the UK cycle industry does not collect any data on production or sales.
 However, HMRC (Her Majesty's Revenue and Customs) gathers import statistics which do, eventually, equate more or less to consumer sales.
 Coliped's latest profile of the EU bicycle market suggests that:

 - Around 3.63 million cycles were sold in Britain in 2014, around 8% more than in 2013.;

 - The vast majority of cycles sold in Britain – c98.6% - are imported;

-- c30% of all sales are children’s bikes (an informal estimate).
+- Coliped's report for 2013 suggested that c30% of all sales are children’s bikes (an informal estimate).

 Yes.
 Here’s some facts from our briefing on cycling and the economy: